nhn/tui.editor/apps/editor/docs/viewer.md

 # 👀 Viewer

-## What Is the Viewer?
+## What Is Viewer?

-TOAST UI Editor provides the **viewer** in case you want to show _Markdown_ content without loading the editor.
-The Viewer is much **lighter** than the editor.
+TOAST UI Editor (henceforth referred to as 'Editor') provides the **viewer** in case you want to show _Markdown_ content without loading the Editor.
+The Viewer is much **lighter** than the Editor.

-## Creating the Viewer
+## Creating Viewer

-The method of creating the viewer is similar to that of the editor.
+The method of creating the Viewer is similar to that of the Editor.

 > Ref.
 [Getting Started](https://github.com/nhn/tui.editor/blob/master/apps/editor/docs/getting-started.md)

-### Adding the Wrapper Element
+### Adding Wrapper Element

-You need to add the container element where the viewer will be created.
+You need to add the container element where the Viewer will be created.

 ```html
 ...